CompNet/gpQualMeasComp/README.md

 * `requirements.txt`: List of required Python packages.
 * `src`: folder containing the source code
-  * `ClusteringComparison.py`: script that reproduces the experiments of Section 5.2.
+  * `ClusteringComparison.py`: script that reproduces the experiments of Section 5.2.1. and Section 5.2.3.
   * `KendallTauHistogram.py`: script that reproduces the experiments of Section 5.2.2.
   * `PairwiseComparisons.py`: script that reproduces the experiments of Section 5.3.
   * `GoldStandardComparison.py`: script that reproduces the experiments of Section 5.4.